10 of the Best Hosted eCommerce PlatformsBy Akshay Sachdeva , Jacco Blankenspoor

 Shopify is one of the most famous online shopping cart tools.
 It’s popular with small shops because that is the market Shopify is aiming to serve.

-- Shopify Experts to help you set up your store
+- Shopify Experts to help you setup your store

 For more on Shopify, check out this behind-the-scenes look.

-While the pricing seems comparable to Shopify, its feature set is a bit higher for each plan.
+While the pricing seems comparable to Shopify, its feature set is a bit better for each plan.
 Features like real-time shipping quotes, gift cards and 24/7 phone/mail/chat support are included in its base plan for $29.95 a month.
 Too bad you still have to upgrade to a more expensive plan for the abandoned cart recovery.

-The great thing about its pricing is that you don’t really need more than the Gold plan at $79.95 a month.
+The great thing about its pricing is that you don’t need more than the Gold plan at $79.95 a month.
 It comes with all of the features as well as unlimited products, storage and bandwidth.

 - Google Trusted Store certification assistance